 - Managing customer returns and exchanges

-- Fulfillment centers have the ability to guarantee same-day or next-day shipping
+- Fulfillment centers can guarantee same-day or next-day shipping.

 Every 3PL provider is different in terms of the services they offer and the size and type of businesses they cater to.

 Later in this article, we’ll talk about how to choose the right fulfillment center for your business but, for now, let’s take a closer look at the benefits fulfillment centers provide.